Lillifee/espbs/README.md

 # Display

 The display uses a waveshare 7.5 inch display to visualize the values of your smart home.
 I use it to visualize the power consumption and the air quality in the living room.
 To save the battery life, the ESP32 remains in deep sleep and updates in the configured interval.
-At the moment, it's not configurable, but you can adjust it to your needs in the lib/WaveshareHelper library.
+At the moment, the displayed values are not configurable, but you can adjust it to your needs in the lib/WaveshareHelper library.

 You can find the 3d printing files on https://www.prusaprinters.org/prints/47605-e-paper-display-stand-esp32